emilyjwilbur/Note-Taker/README.md

 ## Description:

 This is a note taking application that allows the user to save and delete notes, with a note title and text to write content underneath.
-It's powered by ExpressJS.
+It's powered by Node Package ExpressJS and built with JavaScript and NodeJS